-Our concerns include China’s use of facial recognition and predictive computer algorithms for mass surveillance, profiling and repression of ethnic minorities in Xinjiang and elsewhere; automated internet and media surveillance and censorship including in a number of new ‘smart cities’; and the planned use of technology in the Social Credit System to expand social control and limit individual freedoms.
+Our concerns include China’s use of facial recognition and predictive computer algorithms for mass surveillance, profiling and repression of ethnic minorities in Xinjiang and elsewhere; automated internet and media surveillance and censorship including in a number of new ‘smart cities’, to expand social control and limit individual freedoms.

 While engagement offers many opportunities, there is a risk that your company’s technology could be used to violate human rights, posing a significant risk to your business’s reputation.
 Businesses engaging in joint research and development activities in the fields of surveillance, biometrics, or tracking technology are at a heightened risk.

 In addition, you should be aware of China’s programme of Civil Military Fusion (highlighted below).
 As well as ensuring that you are abiding by the relevant legal obligations, you may want to consider the possible reputational consequences if your company’s technology contributes to China’s military development.

 Asking yourself the following questions may be a good way to start addressing the potential ethical challenges of doing business in China.

 Organisations with links to severe human rights abuses, such as those taking place in Xinjiang, face reputational and legal risks.

 Though analysis by Verisk Maplecroft suggests that standard due diligence practices are unlikely to be effective in preventing links to human rights violations, companies can take the following steps: